nelsonjchen/cell-shield-go/README.md

 The value of the cell and the background color will come through.

-A label is suggested if the cell has a `:`, otherwise its up to the user to set it.
+A label is suggested if the cell has a `:`, otherwise it is up to the user to set it.

 ## Usage